 Storage is necessary for New York City; everyone needs more, but turning your living and other rooms into a storage facility usually is not an excellent idea.
 Space is equally important as storage, so finding a balance might be a great place to start.

 Maybe you have finished your apartment to the nines; it’s worthy of a feature in the Architectural Digest, but please please let your agent do his/her job with a little space.
 Having an owner sitting in a rocking chair or following you around the apartment is creepy, and a great way to alienate a potential buyer.

 Just because you love food doesn’t mean you can cook.
-Many are finding out the hard way by sending photos of dishes to Gordon Ramsey on Twitter only to get roasted on how shocking the dish may look.
+Many are finding out the hard way by sending photos of dishes to Gordon Ramsey on Twitter only to get roasted on how shocking the plate may look.
 Many of us want to be Anthony Bourdain or the next “Master Chef” but in reality – were better off` keeping our day jobs.
 Keep this in mind, before storing your food experiment in a clear container in the fridge instead of a plastic garbage bag.
 Many buyers like to open a refrigerator.

 Don’t stuff your pets and animals; taxidermy does not sit well in an apartment.
 Let go, and let them RIP.
 Religious symbolism can be a bit much for those of another faith.
-Antique furniture can also be heavy and cause negative energy, researching on how to rid your home of bad JuJu is recommended.
+Antique furniture can also be cumbersome and cause negative energy, researching on how to rid your home of bad JuJu, is recommended.
 Have you been looking for a home and walked in on any surprises?
 Share your stories below.